mfractor/mfractor.github.io/docs/faq.md

  * Does not allow usage of our code generation wizards.
  * Is not available for MFractor for Visual Studio Windows.

+## Do I need to buy a separate license for Mac for Windows?

+An MFractor license works in both MFractor for Windows and Mac.

 ## How do I get a refund?

 Please email matthew@mfractor.com and request a refund within 30 days of purchase.